 I know that there are plenty of food-loving (or should I say greedy) folk out there, as any time I’ve written something on food I get lots of Yum Yum comments.
-So I thought I’d give you the low down on what we ate in Sardinia, remembering that Sardinia is actually a province of Italy, so this is also about eating Italian in general.
+So I thought I’d give you How to eat well in Sardinia.

 Before I went to Rome earlier this year, I have to admit I didn’t really get it about eating out in Italy.
 What I couldn’t work out is how you could stuff yourself with all those courses – I mean antipasto, then pasta, then a full main course!
 If I was at home a plate of pasta would be plenty.